dmhacker/dmhacker.github.io/content/blog/blog-12-04-2019-starting-a-blog/index.md

 Well, actually, let me be more specific.
 I did design the interface to be as extensible as possible, and with regards to the UI, my website did not actually have to change that much to accomodate the blog.
-However, the internals (my codebase) would have to change dramatically to support the dynamic functionality that blogging requires.
+However, the internals (my codebase) had to change dramatically to support the dynamic functionality that blogging requires.

 Ultimately, however, the main constraint that my website faces is my reliance on